MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manage-your-device/AzureIoTDM.md

 ## How does it work?

 The [Windows IoT Azure DM client library](https://aka.ms/iot-core-azure-dm-client) is linked in the host application.
 It shares the Azure IoT Hub connection with the host app.
-Thus making additional enrolment to enable device management unnecessary.
+Thus making additional enrollment to enable device management unnecessary.
 The picture below shows the architecture for an Azure IoT Hub DM solution using the Windows IoT Azure DM client library.

 ![Azure DM Flow Chart](../media/AzureIoTDM/flowChartAzureDM.PNG)